madmurphy/libconfini/MANUAL.md

 introduced.

-Apart from the three variables above, each parsing allocates and frees its own memory and every function is fully reentrant, therefore the library must be considered thread-safe.
+Apart from the three variables above, each parsing allocates and frees its own memory and every function is fully reentrant, therefore the library can be considered thread-safe.